-Advocates should speak with their Members of Congress and urge them to:
+Advocates should speak with their members of Congress and urge them to:

-- Maintain funding for all USDA rural housing programs (and do not reduce funding for other programs in order to shift funds to Section 521 Rental Assistance). - Continue to provide enough funding to renew all Section 521 RA contracts. - Work with USDA Rural Development to find positive ways to reduce Section 521 costs through energy efficiency measures, refinancing USDA mortgages, and reducing administrative costs.

-- Expand eligibility for USDA Section 542 vouchers so tenants can use them when USDA mortgages expire and Section 521 RA becomes unavailable. - Reject any proposals to move the rural housing programs from USDA to HUD.
+- Maintain funding for all USDA rural housing programs (do not reduce funding for other programs, especially MPR, in order to shift funds to Section 542 vouchers). - Continue to provide enough funding to renew all Section 521 RA contracts and all Section 542 youchers. - Work with USDA RD to find positive ways to reduce Section 521 costs through energy efficiency measures, refinancing USDA mortgages, and reducing administrative costs. - Expand eligibility for USDA Section 542 vouchers so tenants can use them when USDA mortgages expire, and Section 521 RA becomes unavailable. - Restore the position of Under Secretary of Rural Development within USDA to keep the housing programs (along with RD's business and utilities programs) at the same level of departmental priority as other USDA functions. - Reject any proposals to move the rural housing programs from USDA to HUD.